TheDamArmada/Flash2Cocos2D/README.markdown

 <h2>Basic workflow:</h2>

 <h3>FLASH SIDE:</h3>
-- create your character in Flash
+- create your character in one MovieClip in Flash.
-- create as many animations a needed
+- create timeline animations.  must not be nested.  all tweens must be visible at once on the timeline.
 - every animation has to have a keyframe labeled with an unique name.
-IE: "*dancing*", "*running*"...
+IE: "*dancing*", "*running*".... there is a minimum of one label.
 - to launch custom events during an animation, you can use keyframes labels prefixed with @.
 IE: "*@launchSound*"
 - select 'Export for Actionscript' for your character MovieClip
 - add the Grapefukrt exporting code on the first frame: